Macy’s Asian Pacific Heritage Month Fashion Show, and Garlic Noodles at Anqi.

-I did my hair/makeup for the Macy’s event and packed a snack for later – an organic apple and some Sahale BBQ almonds/Beach Bash trail mix.
-It took a little more than an hour to drive down to Costa Mesa.
+I do my hair/makeup while packing up some apple and Beach Bash trail mix.
+It takes a little more than an hour to drive down to Costa Mesa.

-I did wind up eating the apple while I waited around for the event to start, but the trail mix went untouched.
+I wind up eating the apple while I wait around for the event to start, but never touch the trail mix.

-Macy’s did a really good job with the event….
+Macy’s is doing a really good job with the Asian Pacific American Heritage Month event….

-Then I took the stage with Michelle Ngo, Fashion Director at Skinnie Magazine.
+Then I take the stage with Michelle Ngo, Fashion Director at Skinnie Magazine.

-I was supposed to only interview her about fashion stuff, but she turned the tables around and started asking ME questions too!
+I am supposed to only interview her about fashion stuff, but she turns the tables around and starts asking ME questions too!

-I’d heard about this place from “The Best Thing I Ever Ate.”
-This is actually a new sister restaurant to the one featured on The Food Network (Crustacean, in Beverly Hills) but during the day it has a much smaller (and cheaper) “Noodle Bar” menu.
+I’ve heard about this place from “The Best Thing I Ever Ate.”
+This is actually a new sister restaurant to the one featured on The Food Network (Crustacean, in Beverly Hills).
+But during the day it has a much smaller (and cheaper) “Noodle Bar” menu.
 Two chefs operate in the outside kitchen by the bar while the back kitchen preps for dinner service.

 Lucky for us, this menu has their famous garlic noodles, the ones highlighted in the episode.

-…you can’t tell in the photos because Abe’s camera makes everything appear 10x better, but they were both greasy AND dry-looking at the same time.
+…you can’t tell in the photos because Abe’s camera makes everything appear 10x better, but they are both greasy AND dry-looking at the same time.

-But my Lord, they tasted great.
+But my Lord, they taste great.
 Insanely good, actually.
-Abe described it like “eating garlic bread in pasta form.”
-I agree – each strand of noodle was infused with butter and garlic and ?
+Abe describes it like “eating garlic bread in pasta form.”
+I agree – each strand of noodle is infused with butter and garlic and ?
 There are a bunch of recipe theories online.
 A lot of them sound like garlic bread ingredients, indeed.

-Equally underwhelming in appearance were the Wok Tofu and Assorted Seasonal Vegetables, which were almost gelatinous:
+Equally underwhelming in appearance are the Wok Tofu and Assorted Seasonal Vegetables, which are almost gelatinous.

-Unfortunately, they weren’t as good as the garlic noodles.
-They were just okay – I did like the texture of the tofu and the crispness of the veggies, but the sauce was just meh.
+Unfortunately, they aren’t as good as the garlic noodles.
+They are just okay.
+I do like the texture of the tofu and the crispness of the veggies, but the sauce is just meh.

-Back in Los Angeles we rewarded ourselves for sitting in traffic by stopping by our favorite gelato place, Scoops.
-As usual, I tried a sample of two intriguing sounding non-soy flavors (Red Velvet Cake and Goat Cheese Fig) before getting two vegan ones – Cream Cheese Oreo and Maple Almond.
+Back in Los Angeles we reward ourselves for sitting in traffic by stopping by our favorite gelato place, Scoops.
+As usual, I try a sample of two intriguing sounding non-soy flavors.
+Red Velvet Cake and Goat Cheese Fig, FYI.
+Then I get two vegan ones – Cream Cheese Oreo and Maple Almond.

-Abe went vegan too – Coffee Molasses and Vanilla Chocolate (INSANELY delicious) – he added chocolate sprinkles.
+Abe goes vegan too – Coffee Molasses and Vanilla Chocolate (INSANELY delicious).
+He adds chocolate sprinkles to his.

-Mid-way through mine I added some too (they’re free!)
+Mid-way through mine I add some too – after all, they’re free!